- Important security patches and updates for WordPress plugins will be installed by WP NET whenever possible (details below)

 WP NET does not accept any responsibility for any problems that may arise from a bug or security vulnerability in a premium plugin that is blocked from receiving updates because of an expired or missing license activation.

 Furthermore, if a plugin is installed that has no automatic update facility (or does not interface correctly with the WordPress update API), WP NET accepts no responsibility for any problems that may arise from a bug or security vulnerability that may exist in said plugin.

 If a serious security vulnerability is discovered in a premium plugin and WP NET has no ability to deploy an update, we will contact you and advise you of our recommended course of action.
 In extreme cases, we may deactivate the plugin.

-DISCLAIMER: WP NET accepts no responsibility for any data-loss, site defacement or other malicious activity that may occur due to a website compromise as a direct result of an exploited WordPress plugin or theme.
+Disclaimer: WP NET accepts no responsibility for any data-loss, site defacement or other malicious activity that may occur due to a website compromise as a direct result of an exploited WordPress plugin or theme.

+In some cases, WooCommerce developers can push auto-updates for WooCommerce.
 For example, if a security vulnerability is discovered in WooCommerce v2.5.4 and lower, and a fix is provided in version 2.5.5: